-- 9.01 An accessible route must be provided from the point of arrival to the main entrance of each unit with a clear width of 36 inches and a running slope of not greater than 5% with a cross slope of not greater than 2%. - 9.02 Each unit must have at least one zero-step entrance with a 36" wide entrance door.
+- 9.01 An accessible route must be provided from the point of arrival to the main entrance of each unit with a clear width of 36 inches and a running slope of not greater than 5% with a cross slope of not greater than 2%.
+For single family and townhome units, POA does not include an attached garage.
+Access should be from the public walk or public parking.
+Main entrance is the front door. - 9.02 Each unit must have at least one zero-step entrance with a 36" wide entrance door.
 A zero-step entrance is one without a step at the entrance door and with less than 1⁄2" difference between the inside and outside surfaces, or with a threshold with less than a 1⁄2" rise.
 An overhang or porch roof is recommended to protect the entrance from the elements. - 9.03 The main entrance door to each unit must be a minimum of 36 inches wide.
-All other doors on the main level shall be a minimum of 34 inches wide. - 9.04 Provide an accessible powder room or a full bathroom on the main entrance floor in compliance with the requirements of Section 4.34.5 of the Uniform Federal Accessibility Code or Sections 1004.11.3.1.1 and 1004.11.3.1.2 of ICC/ANSI A117.1, latest edition.
+All other doors on the main level shall be a minimum of 34 inches wide. - 9.04 Provide an accessible powder room or a full bathroom on the main entrance floor in compliance with the requirements of Section 4.34.5 of the Uniform Federal Accessibility Code or Sections 1104.11.3.1.2 and 1104.11.3.1.2 of ICC/ANSI A117.1, latest edition.